Giftea/BramblSc/documentation/docs/service-kit/usage.md

 wallet.updateWallet.unsafeRunSync()
 ```

-This builds off of the example from the previous section.
-A new part is added to update the wallet state.

-This addition has several parts:
-- first, it sets the indices to use for the update.
-Here we chose (x=1, y=1, z=2).
-Per the `initWalletState`, (x=1, y=1) represents
+### Key Concepts:
+- **Lock**: A lock is associated with specific indices in the wallet.
+It acts as a security mechanism to control access to funds.
+- **Predicate**: This is a condition encoded in the lock that must be fulfilled for the lock to be opened.
+- **Verification Key**: The verification key is derived from a parent key and is used to authenticate transactions.

+### Steps:
-the "self" fellowship and the "default" template.
+1. Set the indices to `(x=1, y=1, z=2)` to represent the "self" fellowship and "default" template.
-- then, it creates the lock for these indices.
-We use the `getLock` function to retrieve the lock from the wallet state
+2. Retrieve the lock using the `getLock` function for the chosen indices.
-for `self`, `default` and z=2 (per the indices chosen).
-We know this fellowship and default template exist because it was
-initialized per `initWalletState`.
-- then, it creates the lock address from the lock.
-We used the TransactionBuilder to accomplish this, however, you can
+3. Generate a lock address from the lock using the `TransactionBuilder`.
-build one manually if you desire.
-- then, it retrieves the predicate from the lock and encodes it to base58.
+4. Encode the lock's predicate using Base58 encoding.
-- then, it retrieves the parent verification key from the wallet existing state using `getEntityVks` for the "self"
+5. Retrieve the parent verification key for "self" and "default" using `getEntityVks`.
-fellowship and the "default" template.
-We know this fellowship and default template exist because it was
-initialized per `initWalletState`.
-- then, it derives the child verification key from the parent verification key using the `deriveChildVerificationKey` for
+6. Derive a child verification key from the parent key using the new index (z=2).
-the new z=2 index.
-- finally, it updates the wallet state using the `updateWalletState` function.
+7. Update the wallet state using the `updateWalletState` function to reflect the changes.

+### Troubleshooting:
+- If you encounter issues retrieving the lock or verification key, ensure that the indices match the initialized state from the previous section.
+- Verify that the encoded predicate and lock address are correctly generated before updating the wallet state.